GUIDING IN ALBERTA

 Fishing licenses must be purchased online prior to your trip using the following link.
 You will need your Wildlife Identification Number (WIN card) to access the site.
 Anglers are able to renew expired WIN cards or purchase new WIN cards using the same link: Alberta Government

-Gratuities: It is customary to tip your guide, typically $120-150 a day.
+Gratuities: It is customary to tip your guide, typically $150-200+ daily.
 Feel free to use this as a reference.
 Keep in mind the duration of your day and any other special things your guide may have done to help make your day more memorable.